Next Steps Spring

 E-transcripts must be submitted by your school.
 Transcripts uploaded or sent by students are not considered official.

-First-year students: Have your school send the Office of Admission a final, official transcript showing the date of high school graduation.
+First-year students: Have your school send the Office of Admission a final, official transcript showing the date of your high school graduation.
 A photocopy of your high school diploma is not sufficient.
 The deadline is July 1.
 We understand that some students attending schools outside the U.S. may have difficulty meeting this deadline, so USC extends a grace period for the submission of final transcripts.
-However, students will not be permitted to continue their USC enrollment beyond the first semester if this requirement is not met.
+However, this population of students will not be permitted to continue their USC enrollment beyond the first semester if this requirement is not met.

 If your school requires an email address for transcript submission, please use uetrans@usc.edu.
 If your school does not support the electronic submission of transcripts, please have your transcripts mailed to the Office of Undergraduate Admission in an official envelope from the school, with the seal and any other security features intact.
+Physical transcripts can be mailed to the following address:

 Transfer Credit Earned Prior to High School Graduation